The first stop of today is the Summer Palace. As today is a Saturday, it is a little bit busier the normal.

 Being Dutch as we are we decided to not spend the 3 Yuan on a bike ride to the subway station and walk over there ourselves.
 After a couple of minutes we figured out we were heading the wrong way.
 It took us a good 15 minutes to get to the subway station.
-We later calculated that 3 Yuan is not even 40 euro cents...
+3 Yuan is not even 40 euro cents...

 The Forbidden City lies in the centre of Beijing, but inside you hear nothing of the busy streets.
 The only way you are reminded you're in the city is by the skyscrapers that pop up every once in a while.

 The trick to get some people free shots is go exactly the opposite way of the large tours that walk by every few seconds.